 ICSI is then performed by directly injecting a single sperm into a one egg using microscopic instruments.
 The next day, the injected eggs are checked for fertilization and, within several days, a select number of embryos are transferred to the woman’s uterus in hopes of achieving a pregnancy.

 Azoospermia is found in 10% of male infertility cases.
 Patients with OA, due to congenital bilateral absence of the vas deferens (CBAVD) or those in whom reconstructive surgery fails, have historically been considered infertile.
 Men who cannot produce sperm in their testes with apparent absence of spermatogenesis diagnosed by testicle biopsy are classified as NOA.
-This article will discuss advances in the surgical treatment of azoospermia and does not include hormonal disorders such as hypogonadotropic hypogonadism.
+This article will discuss advances in obstructive and non-obstructive azoospermia treatment and does not include hormonal disorders such as hypogonadotropic hypogonadism.